dleatherman/eleventy-plugin-shopify/README.md

 ## API

+- `shopify.shop`: A tool for accessing the shop name and URL
 - `shopify.products`: An array of all products in Shopify
 - `shopify.articles`: An array of all articles in Shopify
 - `shopify.pages`: An array of all pages in Shopify